 - Speak in English.
 The interviewer will expect you to respond to the questions in English

-- Research your course and be prepared to answer questions about what you will be studying
+- Research your course and be prepared to answer questions about what you'll be studying

 - Find out about the local area and where you plan to live

-- Be prepared to explain exactly how you are funding your studies and maintenance during your stay in the UK
+- Be prepared to explain exactly how you're funding your studies and maintenance during your stay in the UK

 - Be truthful.
 Being interviewed can be worrying, but try to answer the questions as honestly and clearly as you can